What is the Next Generation Program?

 Next Generation is a program of the National Institute for Civil Discourse that works specifically with state legislatures to address hyper polarization and incivility at the state level.
 Many Americans are aware of the level of political dysfunction in D.C. but fewer know that many of the same issues affect their state legislatures, as well.
 Next Generation offers a free, half-day workshop titled, “Building Trust through Civil Discourse” which is facilitated by a trained bipartisan team of state legislators for state legislators.

 The main mission of the workshop is to provide state lawmakers with an opportunity to explore the benefits of improving the level of civil discourse in their state’s legislature and more effectively work across the aisle to recover a culture where discourse and collaboration typify public policy development.
-The workshop has been held in fifteen states with over 500 state legislators having participated and in efforts to unite participants with other lawmakers from across the country, Next Generation created the National Network of State Legislators Committed to Civil Governance in August 2015.
+The workshop has been held in sixteen states with over 500 state legislators having participated and in efforts to unite participants with other lawmakers from across the country, Next Generation created the National Network of State Legislators Committed to Civil Governance in August 2015.
 Representative Stephanie Howse (D-OH) and Representative Matt Pouliot (R-ME) served as the first co-chairs of the bipartisan network in 2016.
 The 2017 co-chairs are Maine State Treasurer (Former Representative) Terry Hayes (I-ME), Senator Frank LaRose (R-OH), and Representative Melissa Wintrow (D-ID).

 “Building Trust through Civil Discourse” has resulted not only increased bipartisan interaction, but several states have also passed legislation that came about after discussions within the workshop among the legislators.
 Additionally, several states are in the process of institutionalizing Next Generation’s workshop as part of their new-member training.